 However, there is a clause which is not affected by the increase rate and provides that the fair rent can be determined based on 90% of the average rents within the same area to the rented premises.
 Therefore, if the rent payable is lower than the average price of rent in the area, the landlord can lawfully increase it and determine the raise on this basis.

-For the determination of the fair rent, there is a requirement for the preparation of a valuation by an expert appointed by the court taking into account:
+For the determination of the fair rent, there is a requirement for the preparation of a valuation by an expert appointed by the court taking into account the following factors:

-- Building age, size, location, the condition of the premises.
+- Building age, size, location, and the condition of the premises.

 - Whether the landlord carried out any renovations on the property.